 - Foster greater involvement in the community

-The unique spin with Hope Haven's Therapeutic Recreation program is that any intervention or activity chosen is connected with our equines and their farm environment.
+All interventions or activities chosen are connected with our equines and their farm environment.
 For example, if an individual has a goal of increased independence with daily self care including areas of nutrition, hygiene and fitness, interventions could include learning how to care for a horse in these areas then relating them back to their own self care.

 Who can register?